fastoch/ORM_Baptiste/README.md

 My current `buildQuery(): string` method encourages building a single string with values directly embedded,
 which is a major security risk for SQL injection.

-A much safer approach is to have `buildQuery` return an **object** containing the SQL query with placeholders (? or $1, $2, etc.),
-and a separate array of values.
+A much safer approach is to have `buildQuery` return an **object** containing the SQL query with placeholders (? or $1, $2, etc.), and a separate array of values.

-This allows us to use prepared statements (or parameterized queries) in our database driver, which is the standard way to prevent SQL injection.
+This allows us to use prepared statements (= parameterized queries) in our database driver, which is the standard way to prevent SQL injection.

 ## What are SQL Parameters?

-SQL parameters are placeholders or variables used within SQL statements to represent values that will be supplied at execution time,
-rather than hardcoding those values directly into the query.
+SQL parameters are placeholders or variables used within SQL statements to represent values that will be supplied at execution time, rather than hardcoding those values directly into the query.

 This allows us to write SQL queries that can be reused with different data inputs, increasing flexibility and security.
 Parameters are typically represented as question marks (?) for unnamed parameters, or with a prefix like :name or @name for named parameters,